-lcon Description 4 ⊗ Mutes or restores speaker sound.
-Turns the airplane mode and wireless feature on or off.
+lcon Description □ + Increases speaker volume incrementally while you hold down the key. ₫ 0 Mutes or restores speaker sound. Ø Mutes the microphone.
+Turns the touchpad on or off.
+7 Turns the airplane mode and wireless feature on or off.
 7 NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.